-Young Adult Social Recreation and Group Program (formerly Challenge by Choice) is also moving and continuing to co-locate with the ACCESS Open Minds clinic.
-We are accepting referrals for all Zoom group programs, outdoor active groups and social recreation and leisure services!
-Please connect to an information session – available Wednesdays from 11:30-12:00 and Fridays 3:00-3:30.
+Young Adult Social Recreation and Group Program is also moving and continuing to co-locate with the ACCESS Open Minds clinic.
+We are accepting referrals for all in person group programs, outdoor active groups and social recreation and leisure services!
+Please connect to an information session – available Wednesdays mornings and Fridays afternoons.
 This session will provide the individual, family, and/or any other support an opportunity to review all available options for participation and be connected in the most appropriate manner.

 Connect with a therapist and/or addictions counsellor